el-rapido/RapidosKitchen/README.md

 Interactive Commands: Designed for seamless interaction through Telegram commands like /nutrition and /findrecipes.
 Extensible Design: Built with Python and the pyTelegramBotAPI library, making it modular and easy to enhance.

-# Why Use RecipeBot?
+# Why Use RapidosKitchen?
-RecipeBot is perfect for home cooks looking to maximize their pantry, reduce food waste, and discover new dishes.
+RapidosKitchen is perfect for home cooks looking to maximize their pantry, reduce food waste, and discover new dishes.

 # Tech Stack
 Language: Python